OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 --------------

 UNIX group names (the ```/etc/group``` file) are used to define the corresponding Slurm account names.
-We have selected the users' UNIX groups as the bottom level of the account tree.
+We have selected the users' UNIX groups as the bottom level of the Slurm account tree.
-This mapping of groups to Slurm accounts is the basic concept of this project!
+The mapping of groups to Slurm accounts is the fundamental concept of this project!

 * Firstly, you need to define a hierarchical tree of Slurm accounts from the top-level root and down through the organization.
 Use the UNIX group names to define the bottom level of the account tree.